 One must not leave Japan without having the experience of living in the traditional accommodation of Japan.
 A night in traditional Japanese inn could be slightly costly but the hot spring bath in outdoors, multi-course meal of local seasonal ingredients, soul-awaking silence and an unforgettable experience make every penny spent worth it.
 This is one night you should forget that you are on a cheap family vacation, and splurge.

 #4 B-Grade Gourmet in Japan

-B-grade gourmet may sound weird to most of us but that’s the new hip in Japan so much so that come year 2016, every restaurant in Japan wants to be recognized by B-Grade gourmet.
+B-grade gourmet may sound weird to most of us but that’s the new hip in Japan.
+So much so that every restaurant in Japan wants to be recognized by B-Grade gourmet.
 Maybe because being different and creative matters here.
 Though these foods are not the mainstream food of Japan or definitely not what you watch on TV but it is cheap and tasty beyond your imagination.
 Go for B-grade gourmet food in Japan and give your taste buds hundreds of orgasm.

 #5 Hiking in Japan

 In Japan, which is also known as the country of mountains, hiking is so much fun.
 Kamikochi, Norikura, Fuji-San, Aso-San, Mount Fuji are few of many hiking places of Japan.
 Japanese are very keen hikers so wherever you will go for hiking you will find plenty of them.
 In some of these places they have huts so that you can go for multi-day hiking.